KenethGarcia/ClassiPyGRB/README.md

 ```

 ## Swift Data Download
-First of all, we need to download all the data from [Swift Database](https://swift.gsfc.nasa.gov/results/batgrbcat/) to prepare them to perform t-SNE.
-For this, we want first to download only data for one GRB, then it is needed to use `download_data` instance from `main.py` class and pass it a name, TRIGGER_ID, and observation resolution, that we get from `summary_general` table:
+Firstly, we get all the available data from [Swift Database](https://swift.gsfc.nasa.gov/results/batgrbcat/) to prepare them to perform t-SNE.
+For this, In the case were, we only wanted to download only data for one GRB, it is needed to use `download_data` instance from `main.py` class and pass it a name, TRIGGER_ID, and observation resolution, that we get from `summary_general` table:

 ```python